 - Have its principal place of business in the United States

 - Be a small business with 500 or fewer employees, including affiliates

 - Phase I awardees with multiple prior awards must meet the benchmark requirements for progress toward commercialization

 - Present ideas that align with EERE’s mission to lead U.S. Department of Energy efforts to develop and deliver market-driven solutions for energy-saving homes, buildings, and manufacturing; sustainable transportation; and renewable electricity generation.

 If you determine you are eligible to apply for an SBIR funding opportunity and you have an idea that falls into one of EERE’s funding opportunity topics, you will need to complete required registrations.

 Get Assistance with Your Application

-If you are a minority-owned or women-owned small business, or a small business from an under-represented state, you may be able to get assistance with completing your Phase I application through DOE’s Phase 0 assistance program.
+If you are applying for an SBIR grant for the first time, especially if you are a minority-owned or women-owned small business, or a small business from an under-represented state, you may be able to get assistance with completing your Phase I application through DOE’s Phase 0 assistance program.
 Learn more.